prysmaticlabs/prysm/README.md

 You can either choose to run our system via:

 - Use Our Build Tool, Bazel **(Recommended)**
-- The Go tool to manage builds and tests
 - Use Docker

 ## Run Via Bazel (Recommended)